Many businesses experience financial ups and downs. Here are tips to help you stay afloat when business slows down.

 The dramatic decline in business that many companies are experiencing now may feel like the end of the world.
 It's important to remember that it's not, and there are actions you can take and conversations you can have to ensure your business continues to operate.

 The first thing you need to do when business slows down is communicate with the people who are integral to your business.

-Talk with your employees.
+1. Talk to your employees.